lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/tools.md

 As part of the build process, you'll probably want to minify the HTML templates.
 Most HTML minifiers don't support HTML inside template literals, as used by lit-html, so you'll need to use a build plugin that supports minifying lit-html templates.
 Minifying lit-html templates can improve performance by reducing the number of nodes in a template.

-* [Babel plugin](https://github.com/cfware/babel-plugin-template-html-minifier).
+* <a href="https://github.com/cfware/babel-plugin-template-html-minifier" target="_blank" rel="noopener">Babel plugin</a>.
 For build chains that use Babel for compilation.
 The open-wc webpack default configuration uses this plugin.
-* [Rollup plugin](https://github.com/asyncLiz/rollup-plugin-minify-html-literals).
+* <a href="https://github.com/asyncLiz/rollup-plugin-minify-html-literals" target="_blank" rel="noopener">Rollup plugin</a>.
 If you're building your own Rollup configuration.

 Template minification is a fairly small optimization compared to other common optimizations like JavaScript minification, bundling, and compression.